 Storage water heaters have temperature and pressure release valves in-built for their safe operation.
 These valves release if either measurement increases beyond their specified levels.

 The heat coils in an indirect, electric water heater, are made of copper, and touch a connected space-heating source.
-As copper is one of the best conductors of heat, such coils significantly increase the temperature of water.
+As copper is one of the best conductors of heat, such coils significantly increase the temperature of the water.
 Another valve connected to an unheated-water source reduces the water temperature to a comfortable, useable level.

 Space is an important consideration when purchasing a heat-pump electrical water heater.
-While they use significantly less energy than other heaters, because they take heat from the air, they also produce condensation, which requires proper attached drainage facilities to discard of the waste.
+While they use significantly less energy than other heaters, because they take heat from the air, they also produce condensation, which requires properly attached drainage facilities to discard of the waste.

 Tankless, electric water heaters are one of the most convenient options for a home, because of how little space they take up.
 They can even be installed discreetly inside closets to remain completely out of sight, thereby taking up little to no space, that can easily be camouflaged through storage or design aesthetic.